jrdalino/microservice-architecture-devsecops/README.md

 EoF
 ```

-### Module 8.3: Apply the config
+### Step 8.3: Apply the config
 ```
 $ kubectl apply -f ~/environment/rbac.yaml
 ```

-### Module 8.4: Install helm and tiller into the cluster which gives it access to manage resources in your cluster.
+### Step 8.4: Install helm and tiller into the cluster which gives it access to manage resources in your cluster.
 ```
 $ helm init --service-account tiller
 ```